 \section{Abstract}

-As quantum computing develops, the problem of implementing entangling and disentangling quantum gates in a controllable manner reemerges in multiple contexts.
-One of the newest applications of such disentangling channels are quantum convolutional neural networks, where the core idea lies in the systematic decrease of qudit numbers without loss of information encoded in entangled states.

-In this work, we focus on quantum analogues of convolution and pooling -- basic building block for convolutional networks -- and construct and characterize parametrizable ``quantum convolution'' channels as coherifications of permutation tensors.
-Operations constructed in this manner generically provide high (dis)entangling power.
-In particular, we identify conditions necessary for the convolution channels constructed using our method to possess maximal entangling power.
-Based on this, we establish new, continuous classes of bipartite 2-unitary matrices of dimension $d^2$ for $d = 7$ and $d = 9$, with $2$ and $4$ free nonlocal parameters, corresponding to perfect tensors of rank $4$ or 4-partite absolutely maximally entangled states.
-The newly established families may serve as the prototype for trainable convolution/pooling layers in quantum convolutional neural networks.
+Many alternative approaches to construct quantum channels with large entangling capacity were proposed in the past decade, resulting in multiple isolated gates.
+In this work, we put forward a novel one, inspired by convolution, which provides greater freedom of nonlocal parameters.
+Although quantum counterparts of convolution have been shown not to exist for pure states, several attempts with various degrees of rigorousness have been proposed for mixed states.
+In this work, we follow the approach based on coherifications of multi-stochastic operations and demonstrate a surprising connection to gates with high entangling power.
+In particular, we identify conditions necessary for the convolutional channels constructed using our method to possess maximal entangling power.
+Furthermore, we establish new, continuous classes of bipartite 2-unitary matrices of dimension $d^2$ for $d = 7$ and $d = 9$, with $2$ and $4$ free nonlocal parameters beyond simple phasing of matrix elements, corresponding to perfect tensors of rank $4$ or 4-partite absolutely maximally entangled states.